Woman's car torched in random Auckland arson attack

 "It was next door, someone had set a car on fire," Collins said.

-"The flames were so close to my neighbour's house and if that house caught fire the whole street would too."
+"The flames were so close to the house and if that house caught fire the whole street would too."

 Collins rushed to his phone and called emergency services.